 Tony’s cost of operations and the associated relevant ranges are shown in Table 2.5.

 As you can see, Tony has both fixed and variable costs associated with his business.
 His one screen-printing machine can only produce 2,000 T-shirts per month and his current employee can produce 20 shirts per hour (160 per 8-hour work day).
 The space that Tony leases is large enough that he could add an additional screen-printing machine and 1 additional employee.
 If he expands beyond that, he will need to lease a larger space, and presumably his rent would increase at that point.
 It is easy for Tony to predict his costs as long as he operates within the relevant ranges by applying the total cost equation Y = a + bx.
 So, for Tony, as long as he produces 2,000 or fewer T-shirts, his total cost will be found by Y = $6,000 + $0.75x, where the variable cost of $0.75 is the $0.25 cost of the ink per shirt and $0.50 per shirt for labor ($10 per hour wage/20 shirts per hour).
 As soon as his production passes the 2,000 T-shirts that his one employee and one machine can handle, he will have to add a second employee and lease a second screen-printing machine.
-In other words, his fixed costs will rise from $6,000 to $8,000, and his variable cost per T-shirt will rise from $0.75 to $1.25 (ink plus 2 workers).
-Thus, his new cost equation is Y = $8,000 + $1.25x until he “steps up” again and adds a third machine and moves to a new location with a presumably higher rent.
+In other words, his fixed costs will rise from $6,000 to $8,000, while his variable costs will increase in total because he has two workers now, his variable cost per T-shirt will stay the same (ink plus hourly rate to make one shirt).
+Thus, his new cost equation is Y = $8,000 + $0.75x until he “steps up” again and adds a third machine and moves to a new location with a presumably higher rent.
 Let’s take a look at this in chart form to better illustrate the “step” in cost Tony will experience as he steps past 2,000 T-shirts.

 Tony’s cost information is shown in the chart for volume between 500 and 4,000 shirts.